Share your voice on the draft OCP!

 The Nelson 2050 Vision was crafted by using the process illustrated below.
 The Four Foundational Values (representing public feedback) and the Three Guiding Principles (representing best practice) were combined.

-The What We Heard & Crafted Report details the themes heard from Fall 2023 Visioning public engagement and how they were consolidated into the values.
-For more details on what each Foundational Value represents, read the Expanded Vision in the Snapshot section of the report.
+The 2023 What We Heard & Crafted Report details the themes heard from the public through the visioning engagement phase and how they were consolidated into the values.
+For more details on what each Foundational Value represents, read the expanded vision in the Snapshot section of the report.

 The Four Foundational Values

-Phase Two public engagement ended on September 17, 2023 - thank you to everyone who engaged on the Nelson 2050 Vision!
-Read the Phase Two What We Heard & Crafted Report below to learn about the processes used to collect public feedback, analyse the feedback heard and craft the vision statement.
+Summer 2023 - Read the Phase Two report to learn about the processes used to collect public feedback, analyze the feedback heard, and craft the vision statement.

-Read the Phase Three What We Heard Report below to learn about the engagement that took place and the feedback we heard from you.
+Summer 2024 - Read the Phase Three What We Heard Report to learn about the engagement that took place and the feedback we heard from you.

 OCP Update Advisory Committee